kapin-k/DNA-DEMO-DEPLOY/README.md

         Line No: 7 Change  host_name = 'IP Address/domain name'
         Line No: 8 Change  port_no = <Port no>

         'IP Address/domain name' => the IP address/domain name at which the server should accept incoming requests and connections.
-We adive you keep it as 0.0.0.0 or change it to the domain name if it needs to be changed.
+We adivce you keep it as 0.0.0.0 or change it to the domain name if it needs to be changed.
         <Port_No>    => Port number on which you which you want the proxy-server accepting the connections

 - If you have made any changes to host name or port number, then:
     * move to directory '/DNA-DEMO-DEPLOY/dnademo/Components'
     * Go to Line 27: Where you may see an URL for the Server (http://smarten-env.eba-9hfjufww.us-east-2.elasticbeanstalk.com)
     * Change the URL to the URL of the desired **Server along with the port number** if you have deployed it on local machine.
+Eg:
+    - using IP address:  serv = 'http://192.168.1.152:5000'
+    - using Domain name: serv = 'http://mymac.ankush.home:5000'

 4. **Re-building the application package**
 - Execute command below package the application into a ios bundle for deploying on device: (Any changes made to source code are reflected on the device only after this command)